GovTechSG/purple-a11y/INTEGRATION.md

 - Injection of JavaScript into the document that is being tested.
 - Execution of JavaScript in the context of the document and retrieval of results back into the NodeJS environment after execution.

-### How to include Purple HATS in your project
+### How to include Purple A11y in your project

-1. Add Purple HATS to your project by running the following command:
+1. Add Purple A11y to your project by running the following command:

    `npm install --save-dev @govtechsg/purple-hats`

-2. In the file of choice, import Purple HATS using:
+2. In the file of choice, import Purple A11y using:

    `import purpleHatsInit from '@govtechsg/purple-hats'`

-   Note that Purple HATS should be imported in a script that runs in a NodeJS environment.
+   Note that Purple A11y should be imported in a script that runs in a NodeJS environment.

-3. Create an instance of Purple HATS with:
+3. Create an instance of Purple A11y with:

    `const ph = await purpleHatsInit(entryUrl)`

-   `entryUrl` should be a valid URL referring to the domain of the website to be scanned with Purple HATS.
+   `entryUrl` should be a valid URL referring to the domain of the website to be scanned with Purple A11y.

 ### API Reference

 #### `async purpleHatsInit(entryUrl, testLabel, name, email, needsReview, includeScreenshots, viewportSettings, thresholds, scanAboutMetadata)`

-Returns an instance of Purple HATS
+Returns an instance of Purple A11y

 ##### Parameters

 - `entryUrl`
-  - Initial URL to start the purple hats scan
+  - Initial URL to start the purple a11y scan
 - `testLabel`
   - Label for test in report
 - `name`